 QTS Skills Tests in Literacy and Numeracy.
 These can be taken after your interview.
 Once you have registered with UCAS, you should book your skills tests on the Department for Education’s website.

-Ideally, you should have 10 days’ experience in a secondary school.
+Although not compulsory, it is beneficial for you to have some experience in a secondary school.
+This than gives you a really good idea of what teaching in a school is like.
 This could be voluntary work or employment, for example as a Teaching Assistant.
 It is good practice for this to be in place before you apply for a place on the course.

 The Tommy Flowers SCITT is an evidence based programme.
 You will have to demonstrate that you have met each of the Teachers’ Standards and will be assessed half-termly.
 Assessment components include: